This page contains affiliate links. Please read our disclosure for more info.

 We were tempted to add an extra night at Castlepoint, a remote beach town with a scenic lighthouse, but the weather put us off.

-A few of our Wellington highlights include the Wellington Botanical Gardens (and the cable car ride up there), a walk along the waterfront to Oriental Bay, the Sunday morning Harbourside Market, the view from Mount Victoria, learning about native birds at Zealandia, and seeing seals on the Red Rocks Walkway.
+A few of our favourite things to do in Wellington include the Wellington Botanic Gardens (and the cable car ride up there), a walk along the waterfront to Oriental Bay, the Sunday morning Harbourside Market, the view from Mount Victoria, learning about native birds at Zealandia, and seeing seals on the Red Rocks Walkway.

 You’ll find some of the best food and coffee in the country here.
 We love coffee tasting flights at Hangar, hot chocolate at Scopa, seaside brunch at The Botanist or Maranui Cafe in Lyall Bay, vegetarian tasting menus at Hillside Kitchen, and wine at Noble Rot.